-Have you ever wanted to hatch your own dear fluffy chicks with an incubator or a broody hen?
-Hatching chicks is one of the best parts of raising chickens, and you won’t believe how easy and rewarding it can be!
-Candling chicken eggs is an essential part of the incubation process and frankly can be great fun!
+Hatching chicks is one of the best parts of raising chickens, and you won’t believe how easy and rewarding it can be.
+Learning how to candle eggs is an essential part of the incubation process and frankly can be great fun!

 This post contains affiliate links.